-- establish and maintain an ethos where children and young people feel secure, are encouraged to talk and are listened to - ensure children and young people know that there are adults in the school who they can approach if they are worried or in difficulty - ensure pupils are taught about safeguarding, including online safety, through various teaching and learning opportunities as part of our broad and balanced curriculum.
-Included are the curriculum activities and opportunities that equip children and young people with the skills they need to stay safe from abuse and ensure that they know who to turn to for help, mainly through our PSHE Jigsaw Scheme of Work and South Glos Integra's online safety programme in Term 1.
-The Sex and relationships education programme is delivered through the school's PSHE Jigsaw scheme in Term 6.
+- establish and maintain an ethos where children and young people feel secure, are encouraged to talk and are listened to - ensure children and young people know that there are adults in the school who they can approach if they are worried or in difficulty

+• pupils are taught about safeguarding, including online safety, through various teaching and learning opportunities as part of our broad and balanced curriculum.
+Included are the curriculum activities and opportunities that equip children and young people with the skills they need to stay safe from abuse and ensure that they know who to turn to for help, mainly through our Jigsaw PSHE, and South Glos online safety programme through Integra Scheme of Work and RSE - sex and relationships education programme through Jigsaw.